cloudposse/terraform-aws-components/modules/eks/argocd/README.md

         groupsAttr: groups
 ```

-Note, if you set up sso-saml-provider, you will need to restart DEX on your eks cluster
+Note, if you set up `sso-saml-provider`, you will need to restart DEX on your EKS cluster
 manually:
 ```bash
 kubectl delete pod <dex-pod-name> -n argocd